Lighthouses of Indonesia: Southern Sumatra

 Aids to navigation in Indonesia are operated and maintained by the Directorate of Marine Navigation within the Directorate General of Sea Transportation.

 ARLHS numbers are from the ARLHS World List of Lights.
-Admiralty numbers are from volumes F and Q of the Admiralty List of Lights & Fog Signals.
-(Volume F includes lights north of the Equator and Volume Q includes lights south of the Equator.)
+Admiralty numbers are from volume Q of the Admiralty List of Lights & Fog Signals.
 U.S. NGA List numbers are from Publication 112.

 General Sources